GMLC-TDC/HELICS/docs/installation/windows.md

 :: Proceed with installation?
 [Y/n] y

 ```
-you will be asked to proceed with installation, answering `y` will install helics and the required dependencies.
+you will be asked to proceed with installation, answering `y` will install HELICS and the required dependencies.

 ```bash
 $ helics_broker --version